-There would be benefit to being able to predict whether size-at-recruitment is likely to large, average or small.
-However, we did not identify any density-dependent or density-independent covariates of size-at-recruitment that improved model predictions and could promote seasonal forecasting and assist with management decisions on when to open the fishery(Myers 1998; Plagányi et al. 2021).
+We did not identify any density-dependent or density-independent covariates of size-at-recruitment that improved model predictions, as is common in fisheries generally, and in similar shrimp fisheries specifically (Myers 1998; Plagányi et al. 2021).
 There are several possible explanations for this result, and they are not mutually exclusive.
 First, growth could respond non-linearly to drivers, or the effects of drivers may only arise when accounting for interactions among them.
 Machine learning methods such as boosted regression trees (De’ath 2007; Elith et al. 2008) would be better-suited to infer these types of effects, but require larger datasets than were available and are not well-suited to mechanistic models such as the one we fit (Ward et al. 2024).
 Second, we may not have selected the correct drivers to test.
-Identifying appropriate oceanographic drivers of marine population dynamics is notoriously difficult (Myers 1998; Brooks and Deroba 2015; Haltuch et al. 2019).
-Finally, growth could be a truly stochastic and unpredictable process.(Ward et al. 2024)
+Identifying oceanographic drivers of marine population dynamics and quantifying them at the appropriate spatiotemporal scale is notoriously difficult (Myers 1998; Brooks and Deroba 2015; Haltuch et al. 2019).
+For example, we attempted to develop an upwelling index relevant to the biology of ocean shrimp.
+The metrics we used are generally considered advances over previous metrics (e.g., Bakun index, sea surface height), and we averaged them over relevant latitudes and times of year.
+However, different metrics or the same metrics summarized across different latitudes or times of year may have yielded more predictive results.
+In addition, limitations in existing ocean models prevented us from testing bottom layer temperature.
+Finally, growth could be a truly stochastic and unpredictable process.

+Seasonal forecasting of population dynamics that provides actionable decision support can reduce uncertainty and manage business risks in wild capture fisheries and aquaculture (Hobday et al. 2016).
+Unfortunately, several barriers exist in producing and using operational forecasting in ecology and resource management.
+These barriers include having sufficient and rapidly available data, robust theory and methods, and a cultural emphasis on forecasting in ecological training and institutions (Dietze et al. 2018).
+The ability to move past these challenges and provide and assess the skill of seasonal-scale forecasts of population dynamics is key to adaptive management in the age of climate change (Walters and Hilborn 1978; Brodie et al. 2023).
+However, even modern methods for conducting and assessing forecasts can struggle to identify reliable predictors of population dynamics (Ward et al. 2024).
+We were not able to identify covariates that improved forecasts of shrimp size-at-recruitment, although the general pattern of smaller shrimp farther north tended to be conserved across years.
+The second major factor we examined in driving optimal season opening dates, fishing mortality, is even more difficult to forecast, as it depends on being able to predict both recruitment and fishing effort prior to the season opening.

 4.3 Caveats and future work